FleekHQ/fleek-docs/docs/domain-management/troubleshooting.md

 ## Troubleshooting ENS domains

 ### Verifying your .eth domain was linked properly
 You can quickly test that the ENS domain is correctly synced with the IPFS hash of the current build by appending `.link` after the domain.
-EG: <https://fleekhq.eth.link>
+EG: <https://fleekhq.eth.link>, thanks to a gateway service provided by ENS and Cloudflare.
+Anyone can access your site this way.
+Else, you can try an ENS compatible browser like [Brave](https://brave.com/), or install the [MetaMask](https://metamask.io/) browser extension.

 ### Can't access your ENS domain via any browser?
 You must ensure that your browser is able to resolve ENS domains.
 You can test this functionality with Fleek's homepage: [fleek.eth/](https://fleek.eth/).